ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

 * Three position density maps in ICRS coordinates: one for each of the three radio surveys modeled by the simulator.
 * Three $P-\dot{P}$ density maps: one for each of the three simulated radio surveys.
-* Three $P-\dot{P}$ density maps weighted by the logarithm of the radio flux (one for each of the three simulated radio surveys.
+* Three $P-\dot{P}$ density maps weighted by the logarithm of the radio flux: one for each of the three simulated radio surveys.

 Moreover, the above command also produces a `dataset_atnf.csv` file containing summary information of the different maps.
 Note that the underlying ground truths are, of course, unknown here.
 The corresponding entries in the CSV file,